alphagov/govuk-rfcs/rfc-095-long-term-future-apps.md

 ## Problem

-We currently - September 2018 - have 58 separate applications running on GOV.UK.
+We currently have 58 separate applications running on GOV.UK.
 The [Platform architecture principles][princ] explain where we're going from an architectural standpoint.
 This RFC is an attempt to explain the long term vision of each of GOV.UK's apps.

 The purpose of doing this is to make clear: